marcosvm13/blog/_posts/q-as-an-impure-functional-language.md

 Before concluding, we must warn you that this post is far from reflecting the real power of q.
 You should wait to our next post on array processing to see it!
-It takes a while to experiencee the Zen, but you'll get a really powerful *tool of thought* as a reward.
+It takes a while to experience the Zen, but you'll get a really powerful *tool of thought* as a reward.